misiektoja/lastfm_monitor/README.md

 # lastfm_monitor

-lastfm_monitor is a tool for real-time monitoring of Last.fm users' music activity.
+lastfm_monitor is a tool for real-time monitoring of **Last.fm users' music activity**.

 <a id="features"></a>
 ## Features